 Earnings depend on what you do, as well as how much work you choose to take on.
 Handy people may make from £9 for cleaning work up to £44 per job providing lawn care.

-Handy sort out the payment side of things, making it easy to take on as few or as many jobs as you like, with minimal concerns about completing paperwork or chasing invoices.
+Handy sorts out the payment side of things, making it easy to take on as few or as many jobs as you like, with minimal concerns about completing paperwork or chasing invoices.

 With an increasingly mobile population, many people in the UK have no one to call on when they want to take a night off.